mHe4am/HashRain/README.md

 ## To Do
-[x] Implement other hashing algorithms besides the md5 [x] Implement Dynamic Hashing Algorithms: Allow the user to specify different hashing algorithms.
+- [x] Implement additional hashing algorithms beyond MD5
+- [x] Allow dynamic selection of hashing algorithms
-[x] Test the function with different passwords and hash algorithms to confirm it produces the expected results.
+- [x] Verify functionality with various passwords and hashing algorithms
-[ ] Adding more Hashes Algorithms
+- [ ] Add support for more hashing algorithms
-[ ] Give user the option to search in a specific databases (e.g. sha1 db only) (Cracker) [ ] Exclude some databases depending on the length of the given Hash (Cracker) [ ] Crack a list of Hashes (hashes.txt)
+- [ ] Provide an option to search within specific databases (e.g., SHA-1 only) (Cracker)
+- [ ] Exclude databases based on hash length (Cracker)
+- [ ] Implement functionality to crack a list of hashes (e.g., `hashes.txt`)

 ## Contributing